 Non-toxic Solutions to Get Rid of Mold Naturally

 I wanted to find out how to get rid of mold naturally and I didn’t want to use anything toxic that I may breathe or get on my skin, so I started looking up some natural options for removing mold.
 I found three main options that sounded good.
 One was using essential oils such as tea tree oil and the other ones were using vinegar or hydrogen peroxide.
-I like using all of these options because not only are they very effective in killing mold but they are natural ingredients I am comfortable with.
-Of course there is the option of using bleach and many people say they had good results with it , but that’s not natural.
-It’s something that I would never want to use unless it was an absolute last resort!
+I like using all of these options because not only are they very effective in killing mold, but they are natural ingredients I am comfortable with using.
+Of course there is the option of using bleach and many people say they have good results with it, but that’s not natural.
+It’s something that I wouldn’t want to use unless it was the last resort.

 3 Methods for How to Get Rid of Mold Naturally: